brownben/nevis/README.md

 <p style="text-align:center" align="center">
 </p>

-A Open Source, Easy to Use, Fast Download and Results program for the SportIdent Timing system
+A Open Source, Easy to Use, Fast Download and Results Program for the SportIdent Timing System

 ### Version 5 is Currently in Development (Uses MySQL Database)
 ### Version 4 is Avaliable [Here](https://github.com/brownben/nevis/tree/v4) (Uses PouchDB to allow multiple machines/users/windows)